 Dandelion greens are a highly nutritious plant loaded with vitamins, minerals, and prebiotic fiber.
-Dandelion greens have been shown to improve digestion, improve immune health, and reduce inflammation and cholesterol levels.
-(10) Dandelion greens are a versatile and inexpensive ingredient that can be sautéed, steamed, and added to salads, soups, or stews similar to kale, spinach, collards, or other dark leafy greens.
+Dandelion greens have been shown to improve digestion, improve immune health, and reduce inflammation and cholesterol levels (14).
+Dandelion greens are a versatile and inexpensive ingredient that can be sautéed, steamed, and added to salads, soups, or stews similar to kale, spinach, collards, or other dark leafy greens.

-Jerusalem artichokes, also known as the sunchokes or earth apples, are an inulin-rich source of dietary fiber and have been shown to increase the friendly bacteria in your colon.
-(12) Jerusalem artichokes are tubers that are similar to root vegetables in texture and appearance and, once cooked, act quite similar to potatoes, making them ideal for boiling or roasting.
+Jerusalem artichokes, also known as the sunchokes or earth apples, are an inulin-rich source of dietary fiber and have been shown to increase the friendly bacteria in your colon (16).
+Jerusalem artichokes are tubers that are similar to root vegetables in texture and appearance and, once cooked, act quite similar to potatoes, making them ideal for boiling or roasting.

 Oats are well known for being a healthy whole grain and are also a good source of prebiotic fiber thanks to their high level of beta-glucan and some resistant starch.
-The high level of fiber and nutrients found in oats has been shown to help lower cholesterol levels, improve blood sugar control, slow digestion, and control appetite.
-(14)(15) Whether you are using steel-cut, rolled or quick-cooking, oats are a versatile and inexpensive ingredient that can be used for a bowl of oatmeal, baked oatmeal, overnight oats or added to your favorite baked goods.
+The high level of fiber and nutrients found in oats has been shown to help lower cholesterol levels, improve blood sugar control, slow digestion, and control appetite (19, 20).
+Whether you are using steel-cut, rolled, or quick-cooking, oats are a versatile and inexpensive ingredient that can be used for a bowl of oatmeal, baked oatmeal, overnight oats, or added to your favorite baked goods.

 Onions are another versatile and inexpensive ingredient that is rich and nutrients and prebiotic fiber.
 Similar to garlic, onions are rich in inulin and fructo-oligosaccharides which aid digestion and boost beneficial gut bacteria.
-(5)(6) Onions also contain antioxidants and compounds that help to fight inflammation, decrease triglycerides and reduce cholesterol levels, all of which may help fight heart disease.
-(16)(17)(18) Onions are a flavourful addition to the base of any soup, stew, sauce, marinade, or dressing.
+Onions also contain antioxidants and compounds that help to fight inflammation, decrease triglycerides, and reduce cholesterol levels, all of which may help fight heart disease (21, 22, 23).
+Onions are a flavourful addition to the base of any soup, stew, sauce, marinade, or dressing.

 Rye is a whole grain, commonly used for bread and cereals that is rich in prebiotic fiber.
-Rye grains, the bran in particular, are a good source of beta-glucan (similar to oats) and are also a source of fructo-oligosaccharides and arabinoxylan, which were shown to promote the growth of specific probiotic bacteria in the gut.
-(19)(20) Additionally, when rye flour is fermented for use in sourdough bread, rye was shown to help feed the microbes in the gut.
-(21) Rye has a dark color and nutty taste and is commonly used in bread and crackers.
+Rye grains, the bran in particular, are a good source of beta-glucan (similar to oats) and are also a source of fructo-oligosaccharides and arabinoxylan, which were shown to promote the growth of specific probiotic bacteria in the gut (24, 25).
+Additionally, when rye flour is fermented for use in sourdough bread, rye was shown to help feed the microbes in the gut (26).
+Rye has a dark color and nutty taste and is commonly used in bread and crackers.

-Other prebiotic-containing foods include cacao, flaxseed, burdock root, jicama root, yacon root, wheat bran, and seaweed.
+Other prebiotic-rich foods include cacao, flaxseed, burdock root, jicama root, yacon root, and seaweed.

 The Bottom Line

-Prebiotic foods are a rich source of prebiotic fiber that is essential for optimal gut health.
-Prebiotic fibers, including fructans, galacto-oligosaccharides, and resistant starch, help to promote the growth of probiotic bacteria in the digestive tract.
-Consuming a wide variety of prebiotic foods can help to support your gut and overall health.
+Prebiotic foods are forms of carbohydrates and fiber, including fructans, galacto-oligosaccharides, and resistant starch, that help to stimulate the growth or activity of beneficial bacteria in the gut.
+Consuming a wide variety of prebiotic foods, such as onions, garlic, leeks, bananas, and asparagus, can help to support overall health.